Nazism: Position within the political spectrum

 The Nazis, the far-right monarchists, the reactionary German National People's Party (DNVP) and others, such as monarchist army officers and several prominent industrialists, formed an alliance in opposition to the Weimar Republic in October 1931, in Bad Harzburg, officially known as the "National Front", but referred to as the Harzburg Front.
-The Nazis stated the alliance was purely tactical and continued to have differences with the DNVP.
-After the elections of July 1932, the alliance broke down when the DNVP lost many seats in the Reichstag.
-The Nazis denounced them as "an insignificant heap of reactionaries".
-The DNVP responded by denouncing the Nazis for their "socialism", street violence and the "economic experiments" that would take place if the Nazis gained power.
-However, amidst an inconclusive situation in which conservative politicians Franz von Papen and Kurt von Schleicher were unable to form governments without the Nazis, Papen proposed to President Hindenburg to appoint Hitler as Chancellor at the head of a government formed primarily of conservatives, with only three Nazi ministers.
+The Nazis stated the alliance was tactical and continued to have differences with the DNVP.
+Hugenberg intiated the alliance in the hopes of forming a united front with Hitler; even earlier in February 1931 the DNVP parliamentary group had joined the Nazi parliamentary group in dramatically walking out of the Reichstag in a protest against the government.
+After the elections of July 1932, the alliance temporarily broke down when the DNVP lost many seats in the Reichstag.
+The Nazis called them "an insignificant heap of reactionaries".
+The DNVP responded by attacking the Nazis for their "socialism", street violence and the "economic experiments" that would take place if the Nazis gained power.
+However, the spat was short-lived, and the Nazi Party and DNVP ran as coalition partners again during the November 1932 German federal election.
+In January 1933 the Nazi Party and DNVP entered a coalition government, bringing Hitler into power as Chancellor.

+Amidst an inconclusive situation in which conservative politicians Franz von Papen and Kurt von Schleicher were unable to form governments without the Nazis, Papen proposed to President Hindenburg to appoint Hitler as Chancellor at the head of a government formed primarily of conservatives, with only three Nazi ministers.
 Hindenburg did so, and Hitler was able to establish a Nazi one-party dictatorship.

 Kaiser Wilhelm II, who had been forced to abdicate amidst an attempted communist revolution in Germany, initially supported the Nazis.
 His sons became members of the Party hoping that in exchange, the Nazis would permit restoration of the monarchy.
 Hitler dismissed the possibility, calling it "idiotic."
 Wilhelm grew to distrust Hitler and was appalled at the Kristallnacht of 1938.
-The former emperor denounced the Nazis as a "bunch of shirted gangsters" and "a mob ...led by a thousand liars or fanatics."
+The former emperor denounced the Nazis as a "bunch of shirted gangsters" and "a mob [...] led by a thousand liars or fanatics."